 - We’re softies for soft bristles: Soft bristles are recommended to avoid damage to your teeth and gums.
 Brushing too hard or using hard bristles can cause or exacerbate gum recession and could wear away your teeth’s enamel.

-- Time for replacement?
-It’s generally recommended to replace your toothbrush every three months, or after an illness.
+- Time for a replacement?
+It’s generally recommended to replace your toothbrush every three months or after an illness.
 Here’s another visual cue to look for: If your brush has started to fray, it’s time for a new one!

 Which is the best toothbrush for you – manual or electric?

 Ultimately, both are good options – it depends on your preference!
 A manual toothbrush, when used correctly, can get the job done.
 However, powered toothbrushes make thousands more brush strokes than you ever could manually, so many dentists recommend them for that fresh, clean feeling.